 Best Tire Pressure Gauges – Reviews

 First up is the JACO Elite tire pressure gauge.
-The first thing to notice is how heavy duty this thing is.
+The first thing to notice is how heavy duty this gauge is.

-It is made from a rugged shock-resistant rubber covering and solid brass stem so no worries about dropping or steeping on it.
+This tire gauge pressure is made from a rugged shock-resistant rubber covering and solid brass valve stem so no worries about dropping or stepping on it.

 The 2” face glows in the dark and reads up to 60 PSI in single PSI increments.
 Best of all, the analog/mechanical design does not require any batteries to operate and is accurate and reliable.

-The JACO comes with a built-in air-bleeder valve that reduces pressure in over-inflated tires.
+The JACO air gauge comes with a built-in air bleeder valve that reduces air pressure in over-inflated tires.

-As an extra bonus, it comes with a 100% lifetime satisfaction guarantee, no questions asked.
+As an extra bonus, the product comes with a 100% lifetime satisfaction guarantee, no questions asked.

 - Robust analog design is tough and reliable